ractivejs/ractivejs.github.io/docs/concepts.md

 Currently, there are a few limitations to this feature:

 - `ractive.toHTML()` prints HTML without component IDs while `ractive.toCSS()` prints out selectors with component IDs, which causes the HTML and CSS to not match up.
-    - A workaround is to render the CSS as is by setting `noCSSTransform` to `true` and to use a CSS naming convention (i.e BEM, OOCSS, SMACSS) to match up selectors with their elements.
+    - A workaround is to render the CSS as is by setting `noCssTransform` to `true` and to use a CSS naming convention (i.e BEM, OOCSS, SMACSS) to match up selectors with their elements.
 - `ractive.toHTML()` does not automatically insert the document CSS when rendering a component that represents a full document.
 This must be done manually.

 # Security